Marker Logo

 Topics.
 This historical marker is listed in this topic list: Architecture.
 A significant historical year for this entry is 1890.

 Location.
 38° 28.173′ N, 77° 59.731′ W. Marker is in Culpeper, Virginia, in Culpeper County.
-Marker is on South East Street just south of East Chandler Street (Virginia Route 699), on the right when traveling north.
+It is on South East Street just south of East Chandler Street (Virginia Route 699), on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 601 S East St, Culpeper VA 22701, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Lawrence-Payne-Chelf House (within shouting distance of this marker); 509 South East Street (within shouting distance of this marker); Wisteria (within shouting distance of this marker); William J. Shotwell House (within shouting distance of this marker); Fountain Hall Bed & Breakfast (within shouting distance of this marker); St. Stephen’s Episcopal Rectory (about 300 feet away, measured in a direct line); The Old Fray-Rixey House (about 300 feet away); Hill Mansion (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: Lawrence-Payne-Chelf House (within shouting distance of this marker); 509 South East Street (within shouting distance of this marker); Wisteria (within shouting distance of this marker); William J. Shotwell House (within shouting distance of this marker); Fountain Hall Bed & Breakfast (within shouting distance of this marker); St. Stephen’s Episcopal Rectory (about 300 feet away, measured in a direct line); The Old Fray-Rixey House (about 300 feet away); Hill Mansion (about 300 feet away).
 Touch for a list and map of all markers in Culpeper.

 Also see . . .
 Nomination Form for the Historic District